Battle of Muar: Parit Sulong Bridge

 It took Anderson's column two days to fight their way 15 mi to get near the bridge.
 Scouts from the column reported at 07:15 that the bridge at Parit Sulong was in Japanese hands.
 The guards which were placed there by the 6th Norfolks, cut off from all contact and without rations since the Japanese raiding force drove the battalion from the defile a few kilometres further on, had left their post and set off along the river bank to Batu Pahat.

+The night before, Anderson sent out a scout to reconnoitre the town of Parit Sulong, and the Parit Sulong Bridge.
+Upon reaching the town, the scout was approached in the distance by a group of men shouting out to him in English.
+The scout initially thought that the men in the distance were coolies from the nearby rubber plantations, however upon closer inspection, the men were carrying bandoliers.
+Upon realizing that these men were in fact Japanese soldiers, the scout quickly darted out of the town back to the column.

+As the column arrived at the town in the early morning, they found that both the Parit Sulong Bridge, and the town of Parit Sulong were in Japanese hands.
+The Japanese, having fortified and entrenched themselves within the buildings of the town, put up heavy resistance against the advancing column.
+Yet again the Australian Bren carriers proved themselves well, wiping out Japanese machine guns entrenched within the foundations of the buildings, with their Bren gun fire, and then letting the infantry mop up the remaining Japanese.
+They made progress, soon managing to recapture the majority of the town.

-Anderson found a well-fortified Japanese machinegun position at the Parit Sulong Bridge.
+Anderson found a series of barricades at the Parit Sulong Bridge, covered by multiple Japanese machine gun positions on the other side of the bridge.
 His brigade made an attempt to dislodge the Japanese from the bridge at dawn on 21 January, but were repulsed by tanks, aircraft and artillery.
 They were then forced into an area measuring only about 400 m of roadway.
 Fighting raged all day, and by 17:00 casualties were getting severe.
 A wireless message was then received during the morning that a relieving force from Yong Peng was on its way.
 The sound of distant gunfire between Parit Sulong and Yong Peng gave the column hope.

 The rear of the column was repeatedly assailed by tanks and infantry.
 During the late afternoon and until after dark, two soldiers successfully disabled the leading tank using grenades.
 Directing an anti-tank gun, the tank burst into flames, forming a temporary roadblock.
 This gave the rearward defenders an opportunity to disable the other tanks, using grenades and Boys anti-tank rifles with grim resolve.